-The 6 new number A18s will operate in alliance with 5 new CSCL vessels in partnership; therefore only the 6 UASC vessels have been evaluated.
-The yearly CO_2 output of these 6 ships will be 0.50 million tons.
-The CO_2 output per TEU/nm is 52.3 grams, which is 36% below the CO_2 footprint of the A13 vessels.
-When the ships are eventually retro-fitted to LNG as fuel, there will be a CO_2 reduction of 25%, a NO_x reduction for these IMO Tier II vessels of 25%, a SO_x reduction of 97% and a Diesel particle reduction of 95%.
-The use of LNG as fuel will significantly reduce all emissions to the atmosphere, which may cause harm to people or contribute to the global warming effect.
+The six new 18,800 TEUs will operate in alliance with five new CSCL vessels in partnership, therefore only the six UASC vessels have been evaluated.
+The yearly CO2 output of these six ships will be 0.50 million tonnes.
+The CO2 output per TEU/nm is 52.3 gram, which is more than 60% below the 13,500 TEU vessels delivered just three years ago.
+When the ships are eventually retrofitted to use LNG as fuel, there will be a CO2 reduction of 25%, a NOx reduction for these IMO Tier II vessels of 25%, a SOx reduction of 97% and a Diesel particle reduction of 95%.